 10. Will meals be provided for my child at Elm City Montessori?

 As a New Haven public school, Elm City Montessori School will provide breakfast and lunch daily for all students at no cost to families.
-Please note: it is critical that all ECMS families complete NHPS lunch forms in order to maintain this service for ECMS students.

 11. What is a local charter school?